Truthful Mechanisms for Competing Submodular Processes: A Strategyproof Mechanism for Three or More Players

 \subsection{The uniform random greedy mechanism}

 Consider Algorithm \ref{alg:rand.mech}, which we refer to as the uniform random greedy mechanism.
-This mechanism proceeds by first greedily selecting which elements of the ground set to allocate.
+This mechanism proceeds by first greedily selecting which subset of the ground set elements to allocate.
 It then chooses an ordering of the players' bids uniformly at random from the set of all possible orderings, then assigns the selected elements to the players in this randomly chosen order.
+Note that this always results in a disjoint allocation.

 The MeI assumption implies that the random greedy mechanism obtains a constant factor approximation to the optimal social welfare.
 We now claim that, under the MeI and AgI assumptions, this mechanism is strategyproof as long as there are at least $3$ players.